-You can submit your claim by entering your flight details on our claim page.
+You can submit your claim by entering your flight details using our claim calculator.

 Please enter your personal details and the information relating to the passenger list and your flight schedule.

-Only those people on the same booking and only those who are older than 2 year old.
+Only those people on the same booking and only those who paid for a ticket.
 Other passengers will need to file a separate claim as the correspondence with the airline will need to be done separately

 Proof of payment will do instead but we always prefer the travel documents